dorkodu/business/Jobs.md

 ### Why Dorkodu?

 Dorkodu is a startup based in <u>Istanbul</u>.
-Created by a team of passionate entrepreneurs, Dorkodu has the potential to help billions of people across the globe to discover & acquire life changing ideas.
-We are working on some products to pursue our mission.
+We believe that Dorkodu has the potential to help billions of people across the globe to get wiser.
+We create awesome products pursue our mission.
 We started off as a small team, but now we're growing rapidly.
-We're focused on just being humble, lean, smart and quick with our hacker mentality.

 > At Dorkodu, our strategy is simple.
 We hire the **most knowledgable and passionate** people we can find.

-- Anyone who joins now can see the future before even others can dream about it.
+- **<u>Anyone who joins now can see the future before even others can dream about it.</u>**

-- We place great emphasis on maintaining a humble and intellectually honest environment where everyone's opinion is respected and where people's contributions are acknowledged and rewarded.
+- We place great emphasis on maintaining a humble and intellectually honest environment where everyone's opinion is respected and people's contributions are acknowledged and rewarded.

 ### Our Work Culture